If you need more reasons to drink good whisky, you’re in luck. Here are three you just can’t argue with!

 3. Many of them are grain to glass, which means you’re also supporting Ontario’s farmers.
 While we may not grow a ton of wheat around these parts, we do grow rye, barley and corn.
 All good things for whiskey making!

-Now that you’re convinced (you’re convinced, right?), here are three of our favorite Ontario whiskies available now.
+Now that you’re convinced, here are four of our favorite Ontario whiskies available now.
+We encourage you to explore the growing community of distillers creating exceptional products in Ontario.
 They’re great stocking stuffers, but we won’t judge if you just keep them for yourselves either!

 Batch 2 Rye Whisky